JonathanVarild/BusTrackr/README.md

 - Controls for zooming and user location.
 - Controls for showing favorites, trending, and shuffle.
 - Input for search bar.
+- Live location of Stockholm local transport buses.
+- Bus details when clicking any bus on the map.
+- Blending between quays, stops, and stop groups depending on map zoom
+- Create a user account, log in, change account settings, etc.
 - Backend API ([BusTrackr-Server](https://github.com/Vuroz/BusTrackr-Server), not part of grading 🥲😵)
     - Endpoint for returning quays based on coordinate bounds.
     - Endpoint for returning stops based on coordinate bounds.